 - Go for calm.
 You’ve carved out that hour before bed sans electronics.
-Replace the hour you spent watching reruns with a mind-calming routine.
-Meditation, a hypnosis download, a hot bath with chamomile tea and a good (not great) book, or deep breathing are all options.
+Replace the hour you used to spend watching reruns with a mind-calming routine.
+Meditation, gratitude journaling, a hot cup of chamomile tea, or deep breathing are all options.
 Find what works for you to slowly shut down your mental chatter, so you can drift into a solid night’s sleep.

 - Watch the alcohol.
-That second glass of pinot noir might pull you into slumber, but it will also make you dehydrated and cause blood sugar changes that can result in poor quality sleep.
-If you have a drink with or after dinner, pair it with two glasses of water, and don’t use alcohol as a sleep aid.
+That second glass of pinot noir might lull you into slumber, but it will also make you dehydrated and cause blood sugar changes that can result in poor-quality sleep.
+If you have a drink with or after dinner, pair it with two glasses of water, and never use alcohol as a sleep aid.

 - Close your kitchen after dinner.
 Ideally, you’ll stop eating three hours before bed.
 (And no, that does not mean going to bed later!)
-That 11 p.m. siren snacking call inevitably crashes your blood sugar (making you an excellent fat storer) and cuts into quality sleep.
+Late-night snacking crashes your blood sugar – making you an excellent fat storer – and cuts into quality sleep.
 Follow my plate rules at dinner and call it quits for the day.
-If you’re hungry before bed, you didn’t do dinner right.
-You might be thirsty too.
-A study at the University of Washington found that one glass of water before bed curbed hunger for everyone who tried it.
+Remember, if your stomach growls, you might actually be thirsty – a study at the University of Washington found that one glass of water before bed curbed hunger for everyone who tried it.

 - Keep exercise early (but don’t skip out!)
 Among its many benefits, burst training combined with weight resistance will make you a better sleeper.
 But exercising too late in your day can leave you wired before bed, so you’re browsing the Macy’s clearance sale while you should be sleeping soundly.
 Go for it when it comes to bursting up the hotel stairs, but limit vigorous exercise to morning or early afternoon hours.

 Together, these 7 strategies can help you get your z’s.
 What else would you add to this list to get 7 – 9 hours of consistent, uninterrupted sleep?
-Share your ideas below.
-I want to hear from you!
+Share your ideas on our Facebook page – I want to hear from you!